The Curriculum at Crispin

 The learning pathway all students undertake is broad, balanced, and appropriate.
-The curriculum has been reviewed in the light of the National Curriculum introduced in 2014.
+The curriculum was been reviewed in the light of the National Curriculum introduced in 2014.
 Although Crispin is an academy, the broad outlines of the National Curriculum are followed across the school.

 On joining Crispin in Year 7, every student experiences a variety of learning styles, techniques, and curriculum areas.
-However, we strongly believe that it is crucial that students develop the knowledge, skills and understanding to allow them to progress in their studies throughout the school and also to prepare them fully for life beyond Crispin.
+However, we strongly believe that it is crucial that students develop the knowledge, skills and understanding to allow them to progress in their studies throughout the school and to prepare them fully for life beyond Crispin.